 Here’s a closeup of the eggs so you can see the silk that holds them down.
 I watched her apply this webbing (from labial silk glands) for about 15 minutes.
-Some species in this group are gregarious and can cover an entire tree in such webbing, which tends to freak out homeowners.
-I’ve only seen that in Puerto Rico, though.
+Some species in this group are gregarious and can cover an entire tree in webbing.

-I’m not exactly sure what the egg case is (ant-mimic spider? ground sac spider?), but I’m wondering whether the barklouse might have positioned her eggs near a potential food source.
+I don’t think the larvae will eat the egg case (a spider’s, I think).
 Barklice are reported to eat fungi, algae, lichens, plant tissue, and pollen, but there doesn’t seem to be much published on the species’ natural history or diet preferences.

 Many thanks to Ross Hill (Meford, Oregon) for identification, and to Edward Mockford (University of Illinois) for helpful references on the species.